AVSLab/basilisk/docs/source/Support/User/bskReleaseNotes.rst

 - updated :ref:`vizInterface` to support the latest Vizard features.
 You can script that the spacecraft and/or celestial objects are shown as sprites if they become very small.
 This makes it easier to see where satellites are in a constellation or formation, as well as where Earth is if orbiting about Mars
+- automated how the release number is pulled from a single txt file now

 Version 1.7.2